FluentValidation/FluentValidation/docs/aspnet.md

 dotnet add package FluentValidation.AspNetCore
 ```

-Once installed, you'll need to modify the `ConfigureServices` in your `Startup` to include a call to `AddFluentValidation`:
+Once installed, you'll need to modify the `ConfigureServices` in your `Startup` to include a call to `AddFluentValidationAutoValidation()`:

 ```csharp
 public void ConfigureServices(IServiceCollection services)